Home

 If you are new to sewing then sewing baby clothes is a good way to start.
 There are many very simple and basic patterns and projects to start with.
 These are great for beginners.
 Not to mention that the clothes are smaller which makes them easier to work with.
 Hopefully you have a baby on hand to help with the measurements and fitting :-)

 The first time I ever came face to face with a sewing machine I knew nothing.
 I had no idea whatsoever what I was doing.
 I had my mom show me how to thread it and off I went.
 From there I pretty much taught myself.
 For most of my projects I barely even used a pattern.
-I still seldomly use one.
+I still seldom use one.
 And sometimes I simply make my own.
 I will share how I do this from time to time throughout this website.

 But my point in telling you this is so those of you who are new to sewing will know that it is completely OK to just simply wing it.
 Have fun with it!
 It does not always need to be an exact science.
 And it doesn't need to be as complicated as it can sometimes seem.
 All you need is a machine to start with and you can begin exactly the same way I did.
 At worst you might waste a little thread, as for the fabric; just pull the thread out and start over.
 At best you will learn something new and make some cool stuff.
 And when you do accomplish making your first garment or end up sewing baby clothes or something, it will feel great.